helidon-io/helidon/pico/README.md

 }
 ```

+* As you can see from above example, the <i>Activators</i> are effectively managing the lifecycle and injection of your classes.
+These generated <i>Activator</i> types are placed in the same package as your class(es).
+Since Pico is avoiding reflection, however, it means that only public, protected, and package private injection points are supported. <b>private</b> and <b>static</b> injection points are not supported by the framework.

 * If an annotation in your service is meta-annotated with <i>InterceptedTrigger</i>, then an extra service type is created that will trigger interceptor service code generation.
 For example, if FooImpl was found to have one such annotation then FooImpl$$Pico$$Interceptor would also be created along with an activator for that interceptor.
 The interceptor would be created with a higher weight than your FooImpl, and would therefore be "preferred" when a single <i>@Inject</i> is used for Foo or FooImpl.
 If a list is injected then it would appear towards the head of the list.
 Once again, all reflection is avoided in these generated classes.
 Any calls to Foo/FooImpl will be interceptable for any <i>Interceptor</i> that is <i>@Named</i> to handle that type name.
 Search the test code and Nima code for such examples as this is an advanced feature.